NBISweden/sda-cli/README.md

 Depending on the setup of the SDA/BP services, files may be downloaded either encrypted or unencrypted.
 By default, only encrypted files can be downloaded.

-Downloaded files are encrypted server-side using the [public key](#create-crypt4gh-key-pair) specified with the `-pubkey` flag.
+Downloaded files are encrypted server-side using the [public key](#create-crypt4gh-key-pair) specified with the `--pubkey` flag.

 The following options are available for downloading files: